Getting to Know Myself with Enneagram Testing

-To grow and evolve, it is important to have insight into yourself.
+To grow and evolve it is important to have insight into yourself.
 After my 21 year relationship ended in divorce, I struggled with my identity.
-My ex and I, grew and evolved together, it was tough to see who I was solo.
-When my son started his junior year (Fall 2017), he took this test, www.16personalities.com as an assignment and he was curious on my results so I took the test as well.
+My ex and I grew up together, it was tough to see who I was solo.
+When my son started his junior year (Fall 2017), he took this Enneagram test, www.16personalities.com as an assignment, he shared his results with me, then I became curious so I took the test.

-I’m a Consul.
+I’m a Type 2 Consul (Helper).
 Consuls enjoy supporting their friends and loved ones, organizing social gatherings and doing their best to make sure everyone is happy.

 Strong Practical Skills – Consuls are excellent managers of day-to-day tasks and routine maintenance, enjoying making sure that those who are close to them are well cared for.
 Very true in my personal and professional life.

 Strong Sense of Duty – People with the Consul personality type have a strong sense of responsibility and strive to meet their obligations, though this may sometimes be more from a sense of social expectations than intrinsic drive.
 110% accurate